Moms and Dads, if you’re looking for the best baby bottle for your newborn, infant, or toddler, then you’re in the right place.

 Bottles with good venting systems will help prevent too much air intake for your babies.
 This will help reduce colic, reflux, or gas for your baby.
 If your baby experiences a lot of these conditions, then I suggest picking bottles with anti-colic nipples and venting systems!

 3. Bottle Design

-Another bottle design we recommend is those with a protective silicone bottle sleeve.
+Another bottle design I recommend is those with a protective silicone bottle sleeve.
 These silicone sleeves wrap around the bottle and provide great grip and comfort when holding.

 Not only do these sleeves protect the bottle from the outside, but they also reduce the chances of accidentally dropping the bottle on their face!

 Another design factor you might overlook is the shape of the mouth of the bottle.

 I recommend bottles with wide-shaped mouths because these will be the easiest to clean.
 Although, that doesn’t mean that narrow-mouthed bottles are any harder to clean.